narger-ef/LowMemoryFHEResNet20/README.md

 This repository contains a OpenFHE-based project that implements an encrypted version of the ResNet20 model, used to classify encrypted CIFAR-10 images.

-The reference paper for this work is [Low memory overhead secure ResNet inference based on Fully Homomorphic Encryption](google.it), (2023, Lorenzo Rovida and Alberto Leporati).
+The reference paper for this work is [Low memory overhead secure ResNet inference based on Fully Homomorphic Encryption](google.it).

 The key idea behind this work is to propose a solution to run a CNN in relative small time ($<5$ minutes on my MacBook M1 Pro with 16GB RAM) and, moreover, to use a small amount of memory.